saleor/saleor-docs/docs/dashboard/discounts.md

 - Flexible time periods for sales events, which can be deactivated and reactivated at any time.

-### Creating a Sale
+### How to create a sale

-Click [[Add Sale]] above the main sales list and fill in the relevant sections.
+1. Click [[Add Sale]] above the main sales list and fill in the relevant sections.

 ![Creating sale](assets/dashboard-discounts/1.png)

-#### General Information

-Add the name of your sale.
+2. General information - Add the name of your sale.
 This can be edited later.

-#### Pricing
+3. Pricing

-**Discount Value:** Use the icon on the right side of the Discount Value field to toggle between percentage discount and price-per-item discount.
+* **Discount Value:** Use the icon on the right side of the Discount Value field to toggle between percentage discount and price-per-item discount.

-**Time Frame:** Use the pop-up calendar or stepper to choose the start and end dates of the sale.
+* **Time Frame:** Use the pop-up calendar or stepper to choose the start and end dates of the sale.
 If you do not set a start date, the sale will start immediately; similarly, a sale without an end date will continue indefinitely.

-#### Summary

-Once you have set the basic parameters of your sale and saved them, the summary section on the right side of the page will show an overview of the event.
+4. Summary - Once you have set the basic parameters of your sale and saved them, the summary section on the right side of the page will show an overview of the event.

-#### Categories

-Select the items in your sale.
+5. Categories - Select the items in your sale.
 The categories section allows you to select individual products, assign entire categories, or assign entire pre-created collections.

 ![Products in sale](assets/dashboard-discounts/2.png)